Tanks in the Cold War: Post-Vietnam

-After Vietnam, the M60 tank was upgraded and designated the M60A2.
-It featured an entirely new low-profile turret with a commander's machine-gun cupola on top, giving the commander a good view and field of fire while under armor but spoiling the low profile.
-It also featured a 152 mm gun, which fired conventional rounds as well as guided missiles.

-The M60A2 proved a disappointment, though technical advancements would pave the way for future tanks.
-The Shillelagh/M60A2 system was phased out from active units by 1981, and the turrets scrapped.
-Most of the M60A2 tanks were rebuilt as the M60A3.

-In 1978, work began on the M60A3 variant.
-It featured a number of technological enhancements, including smoke dischargers, a new rangefinder, and M21 ballistic computer, and a turret stabilization system.
-In addition it reverted to the 105 mm gun.
-All active American M60s eventually underwent the conversion to the A3 model.
-The M60A3 was phased out of US service in 1997.
+The US Army began to phase out the Sheridan in 1978, replacing these with the M3 Bradley cavalry fighting vehicle.

 The German Leopard tank, another 105mm armed tank, was introduced in 1965.
 It was sold widely to several nations in NATO as well as worldwide.
 It was followed in 1979 by the Leopard 2 with a 120mm smoothbore gun.

 In 1976, prototypes of a new tank which became the M1 Abrams were delivered by Chrysler Defense and General Motors armed with a 105 mm rifled gun.
 The Chrysler Defense design was selected for development as the M1.
 In 1979, General Dynamics Land Systems Division purchased Chrysler Defense.
 The M1 Abrams came from the diverted funds from the over budget and impractical MBT-70 and XM815 projects.

 The M1 was the first of its kind.
 It feature a low profile turret and for the first time ever on a tank, composite Chobham armor.
 Despite all these advances, the Abrams still retained the 4-man crew of the M60 tank as the autoloader was considered unproven and risky.
 It was armed with the same L7-derived 105mm gun as the M60.
 Over 3200 M1 Abrams were produced and first entered US Army service in 1980.
 About 6,000 upgraded M1A1 Abrams were produced and used the German 120 mm smoothbore gun, improved armor, and a CBRN protection system.

 As the Abrams entered service in the 1980s, they would operate alongside M60A3 tanks.
 These exercises usually took place in Western Europe, especially West Germany, but also in some other countries like South Korea.
 During such training, Abrams crews honed their skills for use against the Soviet Union.
 However, by 1991 the USSR had collapsed and the Abrams would have its trial by fire in the Middle East.